-- 29. Elevator: Passenger elevators located within the buildings are provided for use by residents, their guests, and staff.
+- 29. Elevator: Passenger elevators located within the buildings are provided for use by residents, accompanied guests, and staff.
 Activities in the elevators may be recorded at all times.
-In order to keep elevators in safe working condition, the following actions are prohibited: - A. Smoking in the elevators. - B. Intentional damage to and/or vandalism of the elevators, such as prying elevator doors open, jumping, graffiti, spilling a drink, dropping food, etc. - C. Overloading elevators. - D. Use of emergency alarms and emergency stops in non-emergency situations. - E. Evacuating people from the elevator without trained personnel. - F. Exceeding the current one person per use limit set forth as a safety measure during COVID-19 emergency management. - 30.
-Energy and Water Conservation: As part of the HRE effort to promote sustainability and energy conservation, residents must employ energy-saving actions to avoid excessive consumption. - A. To ensure proper egress, and due to limited space in the suites, the provided mini-fridge must be stored on the wall next to the closet space. - B. Additional regular or mini-fridges or microwaves are prohibited. - C. Cooking devices are not permitted within the suite, which includes a microwave, hot plate, coffee machine, toaster, etc.

-- D. Only Energy Star rated appliances are allowed that do not violate the above guidelines. - E. Air-conditioners and space heaters are not permitted.
+To keep elevators in safe working condition, the following actions are prohibited: - A. Smoking. - B. Intentional damage to and/or vandalism, such as prying elevator doors open, jumping, graffiti, spilling drinks, dropping food, etc. - C. Overloading the elevators with people or items that affect operations or safety. - D. Use of emergency alarms and emergency stops in non-emergency situations. - E. Evacuating people from the elevator without trained personnel. - 30.
+Energy and Water Conservation: As part of the HRE effort to promote sustainability and energy conservation, residents must employ energy-saving actions to avoid excessive consumption. - A. To ensure proper egress, and due to limited space in the suites, the provided mini-fridge must be stored on the wall next to the closet space. - B. Additional regular or mini-fridges or microwaves are prohibited. - C. Cooking devices are not permitted within the suite, which includes microwaves, hot plates, coffee machine with separate parts/heating elements (Keurig's are okay), toasters, etc. - D. Only Energy Star rated appliances are allowed that do not violate the above guidelines. - E. Air-conditioners and space heaters are not permitted.